 The citizen service number (BSN) is a unique, personal number that is required for all governmental or official matters in the Netherlands.
 As well as being required to begin work, it is needed to open a bank account, make use of any healthcare (such as a doctor or hospital), or to apply for any benefits or allowance.
 Learn more about the BSN.

-While in the Netherlands you must always be able to show appropriate identification, such as a passport or national identification card.
+- While in the Netherlands you must always be able to show appropriate identification, such as a passport or national identification card.

-Any change in your personal data must be communicated to your local registration facility.
+- Any change in your personal data must be communicated to your local registration facility.
 In doing so, appropriate documentation must be provided to reflect any change.

-Staying in the Netherlands for more than four months?
+Are you staying in the Netherlands for more than four months?

 If you plan to be present in Amsterdam Metropolitan Area for longer than four months (or you are re-registering after returning to the country), then you must complete the full registration procedure in the municipality in which you will be resident.
 It is mandatory to do so within five days of arriving in the country.
-If your partner and/or children will also be resident for this period, they must also complete a registration.
-As well as this registration procedure, residence or work permits may be required.
-If you will be resident in Amsterdam, the registration can take place at Amsterdam City Hall, IN Amsterdam and also at City Office Zuidoost.
-Learn more about required permits.